ashikali/Java-smslib-and-Rails-Integration/README.md

        	   lrwxrwxrwx 1 root root    24 2010-05-15 17:44 librxtxParallel.so -> librxtxParallel-2.1-7.so
        	   lrwxrwxrwx 1 root root    19 2010-05-15 17:44 librxtxI2C.so -> librxtxI2C-2.1-7.so

          java native c libraries are installed succfully in /usr/lib directort .
-Next thing is we have to findout RXTXcomm.jar .
-By default it would installed in  /usr/share/java directory .
+Next thing is we have to findout RXTXcomm.jar.
+By default it would be installed  in  /usr/share/java directory .

           -->  Now copy RXTXcomm.jar file into /usr/src/jdk1.6.0_20/jre/lib/ext .